stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 `W` a selected physical width, and `cursor` the offset immediately following the preceding variable-length field.

-Unless stated otherwise:

-- physical lengths, list counts, and directory offsets are little-endian;
-- integer value bytes are big-endian; and
-- lengths reconstructed for Clarity consensus serialization are big-endian, as required by that existing format.
+Fixed-width multi-byte integers use big-endian byte order throughout: record lengths, list counts, directory offsets, and integer value bytes.
+Descriptor `varuint` counts use minimal unsigned LEB128 encoding; Boolean lanes use least-significant-bit-first ordering within each byte.

 All length and offset arithmetic MUST be checked for overflow.